 Watch the SMASH Life branded kickback trailer:

-We are pleased to announce that we now have 23 of our young people in Telford & Wrekin have successfully achieved their Discover Arts Award so far this academic year by accessing Arts and Culture Events that have been organised by Telford and Wrekin Virtual School in partnership with other external agencies and Performing Perfectly. we also had engagement and particpation from over 100 young people in 2022-2023 academic year in out of school / school holiday arts and culture events/programmes and activities.
+We are pleased to announce that 28 young people have successfully achieved their Discover Arts Award in the academic year 2022-2023 by accessing Arts and Culture Events that have been organised by Telford and Wrekin Virtual School in partnership with other external agencies and Performing Perfectly. we also had engagement and particpation from over 100 young people in 2022-2023 academic year in out of school / school holiday arts and culture events/programmes and activities.